 When it comes to homemade Cajun seasoning, you want a blend that combines flavor and spice.
 After all, it wouldn’t be true Cajun cuisine without some heat!

 This seasoning is great on it’s own, but I also use it to make the world’s best Cajun marinade, perfect for chicken, seafood or beef!
 Mixed with a little olive oil, lemon juice, apple cider vinegar and hot sauce, this recipe is transformed from a delicious seasoning, into an out-of-this-world marinade that you just have to try!

 So what are you waiting for?
 It only takes 5 minutes to mix up this seasoning blend and it’s made with common spices that you probably already have in your pantry!
 Let’s get mixing!

 - Paprika – if you like a smoky flavor, use smoked paprika.

-- Combine all of the spices in a mason jar.
+- Combine all of the spices in a mason jar, or another airtight container.

 - Quick Tip!
 This recipe will fit in an 8 ounce mason jar.
 If doubling the recipe, use a pint size or 16 ounce mason jar.

 - Store the spice mixture in the pantry for up to 6 months.